Safeguarding National Security Ordinance: Criminal offences

 Bold items indicates life imprisonment as maximum penalty.

 The bill includes five areas of national security crimes: treason, insurrection and incitement to mutiny, theft of state secrets and espionage, sabotage, and external interference.
 Treason, insurrection and sabotage, targeting acts that endanger the sovereignty of China and collusion with foreign forces in damaging public infrastructure may face up to life imprisonment.
 Some offences carry higher penalties if defendants colluded with an external force, such as providing unlawful drilling.

 Penalty for sedition, the colonial-era offence criticised as a catch-all offence, is proposed to increase to a maximum 10-year imprisonment, up from the current 2-year.
 It also includes the new intention to cause hatred amongst different classes of residents of Hong Kong and China.
 The bill also specifies that public disorder or violence is not the threshold for conviction, a day after the Court of Appeal delivered a similar judgement.
 Officials also explained the public will need a "reasonable defence" to keep Apple Daily and other seditious publications at home, which carries a maximum penalty of three years.

 In accordance with Article 23, foreign political bodies are covered in the bill as well.
-Secretary for Security is empowered to prohibit operations of an organisation accused of external interference with bodies including foreign governments and political parties, as well as international organisations, on the basis of national security, if such organisations communicated with external force intended to cause interference.
+The Secretary for Security is empowered to prohibit operations of an organisation accused of external interference with bodies including foreign governments and political parties, as well as international organisations, on the basis of national security, if such organisations communicated with external force intended to cause interference.
 The bill also proposes criminalising making false statements implied to obscure an intent to cause interference with an external force, or to cause "mental pressure".
 Interfering with government, court, legislative, or electoral affairs by "improper means" through collaboration with external forces comes with a maximum sentence of 14 years in prison.
 Concerns arose before consultation whether international advocacy groups such as Greenpeace and Amnesty International could be banned in Hong Kong.

 A person charged under three types of state secrets offences, i.e., unlawful acquisition, unlawful possession and unlawful disclosure, may invoke the defence that they had made "a specified disclosure", where the purpose of the disclosure is to reveal a threat to public order, safety, or health; that the government is not functioning lawfully; and where the "public interest served by making the disclosure manifestly outweighs the public interest served by not making the disclosure".
 Such provisions were not mentioned in the original legislative agenda, and were introduced after the authorities accepted suggestions from the pro-Beijing members.